Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes: Introduction

 The paper is organized as follows.
-In Section~\ref{analysisDS}, we prove a key global regularization theorem for functions in complex Sobolev space.
-We generalize results for complex Sobolev space in \cite{Vu-diameter} to currents of not necessarily bounded potentials in Sections~\ref{intbypart}, \ref{section CS}, and \ref{energy estimate section}.
-We prove a new Sobolev inequality for complex Sobolev functions in Section~\ref{section Sobolev ineq for complex Sobolev} and finish the proof of the main result there.
+In Section~\ref{analysisDS}, we prove a key global regularization theorem for functions in the complex Sobolev space.
+We generalize results for the complex Sobolev space in \cite{Vu-diameter} to currents of not necessarily bounded potentials in Sections~\ref{intbypart}, \ref{section CS}, and \ref{energy estimate section}.
+We prove a new Sobolev inequality for complex Sobolev functions in Section~\ref{section Sobolev ineq for complex Sobolev} and finish the proof of the main results in Section~\ref{proof of main result}.

-\textbf{Acknowledgment.} Part of this work was carried out during a visit of the second named author at the Department of Mathematics and Computer Science, University of Cologne.
+\textbf{Acknowledgment.} The first named author acknowledges the support of the Singapore Academies Southeast Asia Fellowship (SASEAF) Programme under the project “Math, Sobolev Space” (Grant No. E-146-00-0039-01).
+The second named author is supported by the Singapore International Graduate Award (SINGA).
+The third named author is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Projektnummer 500055552 and by the ANR-DFG grant QuaSiDy, grant no ANR-21-CE40-0016.
+Part of this work was carried out during a visit of the second named author at the Department of Mathematics and Computer Science, University of Cologne.
 He would like to thank them for their warm welcome and financial support.
 We would like to thank Tien-Cuong Dinh for many useful discussions about complex Sobolev spaces and for his support during the preparation of this work.
-The second named author is supported by the Singapore International Graduate Award (SINGA).
-The third named author is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Projektnummer 500055552 and by the ANR-DFG grant QuaSiDy, grant no ANR-21-CE40-0016.
+Finally, we would like to thank the anonymous referee for many suggestions that greatly improved the paper.